-- 1. he/she fails in more than two courses, irrespective of CPI. - he/she fails in two courses and has CPI of other courses less than 65. - 3. he/she fails in one course while on Academic Probation. - 4. he/she fails to Register for PhD by the end of the Second Year (for PhD students) or Third Year (for Integrated PhD students). - 5.
-This deadline will be extended by any time lost due to the leave granted by the Subject Board for medical or other reasons. - 6. termination is recommended by his/her Department with sufficient reason(s) and approved by the SBP. - 7. termination on disciplinary grounds is recommended by a duly constituted authority.
+- 1. they fail in more than two courses, irrespective of CPI. - 2. they fail in two courses and the CPI of other courses is less than 65. - 3. they fail in one course while on Academic Probation. - 4. they fail to Register for PhD by the end of the Second Year (for PhD students) or Third Year (for Integrated PhD students).
+This deadline will be extended to compensate for any long-term leave taken by the student (with appropriate permissions from the institute). - 5. termination is recommended by the institute with sufficient reason(s) and approved by the SBP. - 6. termination on disciplinary grounds is recommended by a duly constituted authority.